pinojs/pino-pretty/Readme.md

 The log parser function returns a result object with two properties: `output` and `done`.

   - `output`: the parsed string
   - `done`: a boolean value that causes the formatter to abort the parsing process, returning `output` as the final formatted output

-The following is an example of a typical log parser function:
+The following is an example of a minimal log parser function:

 ```js
 function (input, context) {